mapbox/mapbox-gl-native/platform/android/README.md

 **To view our current API documentation, see our [JavaDoc](https://www.mapbox.com/android-sdk/api).**

-**To install and use the Mapbox Android SDK in an application, see the [Mapbox Android SDK website](https://www.mapbox.com/android-sdk/).**
+**To install and use the Mapbox Maps SDK for Android in an application, see the [Mapbox Maps SDK for Android website](https://www.mapbox.com/install/android/).**

 [![](https://www.mapbox.com/android-sdk/images/splash.png)](https://www.mapbox.com/android-sdk/)